lm-sys/RouteLLM/README.md

 Our core features include:

-- Launch an OpenAI-compatible API that takes in user requests and routes them to the best model for that specific request using a single command.
+- Drop-in replacement for OpenAI client (or launch an OpenAI-compatible server) to route simpler queries to cheaper models.
 - Trained routers are provided out of the box, which we have shown to **reduce costs by up to 85%** on widely-used benchmarks such as MT Bench while maintaining **95% GPT-4 performance**.
-- Easily extend the framework to include new routers and benchmarks, and compare the performance of all routers with a single command.
+- Easily extend the framework to include new routers and compare the performance of routers across multiple benchmarks.

 ## Installation